quintel/documentation/docs/contrib/authoring-slider-texts.md

 ### Technical and financial properties

 It is recommended not to refer to the technical and financial properties in the slider description.
-These should be visible by themselves.
+These should be visible enough by themselves.